 8.1 What are peppermint cookies made of?

-Peppermint cookies are typically made from flour, sugar, butter, eggs, peppermint extract, and chocolate.
+Usually they’re made with flour, sugar, butter, eggs, peppermint extract and chocolate.

 8.2 How can I make peppermint cookies without peppermint extract?